Important Historical Notes

 And with this epiphany, Da'oud cursed the name of the gods, held up Dalindanna, and broke the sword in half in his rage.
 Immediately, the earthly form of Garm appeared before him, swung his blade, and decapitated the foolish mortal who would dare tamper with an artifact of the gods, thrusting his soul into hell.
 In a flash, Garm then stood before Duncan, holding Da'oud's severed head.
 The god of balance demanded of Duncan a sacrifice that could be worthy of his squire's soul, and Duncan had little to offer but himself.
 In exchange for Garm's leniency in allowing Da'oud to again join the mortal realm and escape an eternity of torture in Gaol, Duncan pledged his loyalty and service to Garm, agreeing to bear the title paladin in his name.

 For several years the gods had been gathering their champions to prepare for a great contest between them.
-The true nature of the contest may never be known to the mortals involved but their role in it was clear.
+The true nature of that contest may never be known to the mortals involved but their role in it was clear.
 Each of the champions of the gods was tasked to fight in a brutal game.
 Each was allowed up to two retainers and as a small team their goal was to hunt each of the other champions with their groups.
-In the end, only one champion could remain as the winner of the Ascension War and he would be given the power to join the realm of the gods and take his place as an avatar by his god's side.
+In the end, only one champion could remain as the winner of the Ascension War and they would be given the power to join the realm of the gods and take his place as an avatar by their god's side.

 Sir Duncan, a paladin of Garm due to the actions of Sir Da'oud, stood faithfully beside Sir Blak of Chimeron, Garm's champion, along with Sir Nighthawk of Folkestone as Blak's other retainer.
 They were among the most formidable of the groups assembled to participate in the war, and likely could have achieved the ultimate victory, but for the forces of Rawonam.
 The final battle came down to those two groups.